thibaut-probst/mtgrank/README.md

 # MTGRank
 ![Python](https://img.shields.io/badge/python-3.10%20%7C%203.11-blue)
 ---
 A Magic: The Gathering format archetype ranking tool based on TOP 8 tournaments results.
 Ranking is based on summing points obtained of TOP 8 archetypes in tournaments.
-Points are determined by position in TOP8 and number of players of the event.
+Points are determined by position in TOP 8 and number of players of the event.

 ## Features